Last Updated on

 Bullmastiffs and English Mastiffs have similar personalities.
 They both love their families and will protect them if necessary.
 The Bullmastiff, however, tends to have more energy and can be more territorial.

 Both breeds need plenty of socialization and training from a young age.
 Thanks to their size, obedience and friendliness are even more important than for smaller breeds.

 English Mastiffs are quite happy to be giant lap dogs with a couple of short walks each day.
 Bullmastiffs have slightly more energy than English Mastiffs but are still happy with a couple of walks.
 They don’t have as much energy as many of the retriever or sheepdog breeds.

-The Bullmastiff and English Mastiff have similar health conditions.
-With an average lifespan up to 10 years, the English Mastiff has slightly fewer common health problems than the Bullmastiff.
+The English Mastiff and Bullmastiff have similar health conditions.
+With an average lifespan of up to 10 years, the English Mastiff has slightly fewer common health problems than the Bullmastiff.

 We have written more about how long English Mastiffs live here.

 Since English Mastiffs are more popular than Bullmastiffs, breeders charge more for puppies.